urob/zmk-config/zmk-nodefree-config/README.md

 )
 ```

-The new behavior can be added to the keymap-layout using `&hrm` (e.g., `&hrm LSHIFT T`
+This creates a custom "homerow mod" that can be added to the keymap using `&hrm`.
+For example,
-creates a key that yields `T` on tap and `LSHIFT` on hold, using the custom
+`&hrm LSHIFT T` creates a key that yields `T` on tap and `LSHIFT` on hold.
-configuration above).

 #### Example 2: Creating a custom tap-dance key